Dr. Jason Pinkney

 Quizzes will be given on most non-exam weeks.
 They will consist of 5-15 multiple choice/short answer questions.
 They cover the assigned reading and especially the material discussed in class.
 They may be given without notice.
 You can only make up a quiz that was missed because of a valid conflict or emergency.
 Also, you can only make up the quiz before the answers are revealed (usually the next period).
 For this reason, I will drop your lowest quiz score.

 Exams will be given roughly every 4-5 weeks.
 These will weigh most heavily towards your class grade.
 The final exam will be comprehensive, but will emphasize the last 5-6 weeks of material.
-The final will occur on Wednesday of finals week.
-Do not schedule anything to conflict with this time!
+The final will occur on Friday of finals week.
+Do not schedule anything to conflict with your final exam!
 Do not ask to get out of this time!
 Drop now if this will be a problem.

 Review Questions will be provided to help you prepare for quizzes and exams.
 They will appear under "NEW STUFF".
 Many of these questions will appear on the quizzes and exams and so it is strongly recommended that you use them to prepare.